Taiwan detects Chinese military activity near its territory - The Tribune

-Taipei [Taiwan], June 29 (ANI): Taiwan's Ministry of National Defence (MND) recorded sorties of 8 PLA aircraft and 7 PLAN vessels around its territory.
+According to Taiwan's MND, 27 sorties crossed the median line of the Taiwan Strait and entered Taiwan's northern and southwestern Air Defence Identification Zone (ADIZ).

-Sharing the details in a post on X, MND mentioned, "8 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
-(UTC+8) today. #ROCArmedForces have monitored the situation and responded accordingly."
+In response to Chinese activity, Taiwan's armed forces deployed aircraft, naval ships, and coastal missile systems to monitor the situation.

-8 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
-(UTC+8) today. #ROCArmedForces have monitored the situation and responded accordingly. pic.twitter.com/9WlXeIQw3M
+In a post on X, Taiwan's MND stated, "27 sorties of PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+27 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
+We have monitored the situation and responded accordingly."

 (The story has come from a syndicated feed and has not been edited by the Tribune Staff.)